philippslang/OCAM/CONTRIBUTING.md

 # Contributor Guidelines
 This project defines an interoperable model for annotating sport video for coaching purposes.

-Contributions are welcome, but the long-term goal is **stability and interoperability**, not feature completeness.
+Contributions are welcome, but the long-term goal is stability and interoperability, not feature completeness.
 These guidelines exist to ensure that extensions remain coherent, implementable, and aligned with the project’s design principles.

 ## 1. Core principles
 All contributions must respect the following principles: